-Limited-Slip Differentials generate more traction than the open differential.
-Most Limited-Slip Differentials, sometimes called posi’s or positraction differentials, use clutches to drive both tires, but allow the clutches to slip when the vehicle corners and the axles need to turn at different speeds.
-However, the Detroit Truetrac & Wavetrac® units act as open differentials but apply torque to drive the tire with the most traction.
+A Limited-Slip Differential generates more traction than the open differential.
+Most Limited-Slips, sometimes called posi’s or positraction diffs, use clutches to drive both tires, but allow the clutches to slip when the vehicle corners and the axles need to turn at different speeds.
+However, the Detroit Truetrac & Wavetrac® units act as an open differential but apply torque to drive the tire with the most traction.

 Read more about our selection of Limited Slip-Differentials including Eaton Truetrac & Posi, Wavetrac, Auburn HP, Pro and OEM units: